leanrob/rust-playground/rb-2/README.md

 - Find is a number is or is not prime
 - Find all primes up to a point
 - Find the nth prime
+- Factorization, breaking a number down into its divisors